Your data's journey through Nuffield Health Physiotherapy

 Why we need this information and how we might use it

-We are required to collect the information that we have outlined above for a number of different purposes which are listed below and will vary depending on who is paying for your treatment.
+We are required to collect the information that we have outlined above for a number of different purposes which are listed below and may vary depending on who is paying for your treatment.

 Data protection – personal data is required so that we can complete appropriate checks, such as call verification, to ensure we are speaking to the right person.